getpatchwork/patchwork/docs/development/installation.rst

    $ docker-compose run --rm web tox

-To reset the database before any of these commands, add ``--reset`` to the command line after ``web`` and before any other arguments:
+To reset the database, stop the db container and purge the database files:

 .. code-block:: shell

-   $ docker-compose run --rm web --reset tox
+   $ docker-compose stop db
+   $ sudo rm -rf tools/docker/db

 Any local edits to the project files made locally are immediately visible to the Docker container, and so should be picked up by the Django auto-reloader.